thejamesgore/ga-projects/GA-Project-3/README.md

   }
 ```

-Now we have our coordinates in some state called `coordinates` we can easily pass this down via props to a our map component and handle that data to create drop pins on the map component to ensure the this file is as short and readable as possible.
+Now we have our coordinates in some state called `coordinates`.
+We can easily pass this down via props to a our map component and handle that data to create drop pins on the map component to ensure the this file is as short and readable as possible.

 ```Javascript
 <Map props={coordinates} />